nedoxff/newyeartest/README.md

 # tools

-svelte, vite, typescript, all the good stuff (im in a lot of pain, and have almost never used any js frameworks, so bear with me).
+svelte, vite, typescript, all the good stuff.